keygenqt/aurora-cli/README.md

 ### Method 3

-This method is suitable for development
+This method is suitable for development.

 ```shell
 # Create folder